AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 How to Build a Chatbot: Components & Architecture in 2025

-Chatbots allow machines to interact with humans in a natural way.
+Chatbots are communication channels that enable businesses to be available for their customers 24/7.
 They serve various purposes across different industries, such as answering frequently asked questions, engaging with customers, and providing deeper insights into customer needs.

-We explored how chatbots work, their components, and the steps involved in chatbot architecture and development.
+Understanding chatbots’ underlying architecture is essential to reaping the most benefits.
+We explored how chatbots work, their components, and the steps involved in their architecture and development.

 How do chatbots work?

-In simple words, chatbots aim to understand users’ queries and generate a relevant response to meet their needs.
-Simple chatbots scan users’ input sentences for general keywords, skim through their predefined list of answers, and provide a rule-based response relevant to the user’s query.
+Chatbots aim to understand users’ queries and generate a relevant response to meet their needs.
+Simple chatbots scan users’ input sentences for general keywords and provide an appropriate answer to the user’s query.

-Chatbots can be divided into 3 types based on the response-generation method:
+Chatbots can be divided into three types based on the response-generation method.

 3. Hybrid chatbots

-Hybrid chatbots combine rules-based systems with natural language processing (NLP) to interpret user inputs and create responses.
-Although it is easier to adjust their databases, these chatbots have more limited conversational abilities than those that are powered by artificial intelligence.
+Hybrid chatbots combine rules-based systems with natural language processing (NLP) to interpret user inputs and generate responses.
+While it’s easier to modify their databases, these chatbots possess more limited conversational abilities compared to those powered by artificial intelligence.

 What are the components of a chatbot?